 The new year is a great time to refocus and get a fresh start with your health.
 After holiday indulgences many of us feel like we need to hit the reset button.
 A great way to jump start your health in 2017 should include the right vitamins.

 Certain vitamins can play a key role in your healthy new year for a variety of reasons.
+What vitamins should you take to feel better?
 This is a time of year when many of us choose to start or increase our exercise regimen.
 The right vitamins can be important in supporting your efforts at fitness.
 Vitamins such as magnesium and certain B vitamins can support nerve and muscle function.
 They can make all the difference in feeling your best when you exercise!

 Likewise vitamins can be an essential part of energy.
 Many of us lack energy because of deficiencies in iron, Vitamin D and essential B vitamins.
 Supplementing with adequate doses of these nutrients can help replenish the energy that often falls short this time of year.
 In fact, Vitamin D levels tend to plummet during winter months because of lack of natural sun exposure.
 Restoring the right nutrients can help build up energy.
-In turn energy is key to motivation to exercise, eat a healthful diet and a proper sleep schedule.
+Taking supplements for energy can then lead to more motivation to exercise, eat a healthful diet and a proper sleep schedule.

 In addition to struggling with fatigue, this time of year we are often fending off illness.
 Influenza has been epidemic as well as many other viruses and infections.
 It is important to put up your best defenses before being exposed to germs.
 The immune system can be supported with proper vitamins including Vitamins C, D and E. Should illness strike other nutrients including Zinc can be added to help shorten the duration of an infection.
 Avoiding and minimizing sickness during these months is key to work on other areas of your health.
 It’s hard to work out when you are sick in bed, hiding under the covers.